-- 1. verbal warning - 2. yellow warning circle: 1 SMILEY taken away - 3. red circle: 2 SMILIES taken away, and pupil misses 2 minutes of golden time - 4. continuous misbehaviour: pupil is sent to another teacher's class or quiet observable room for 5 minutes to calm down - 5.
-If no improvement then pupil is sent to the Primary Coordinator
+- verbal warning - 2. yellow warning circle: 1 SMILEY taken away - 3. red circle: 2 SMILIES taken and pupil misses 2 minutes of golden time - 4. continuous misbehavior: pupil is sent to another teacher's class or quiet observable room for 5 minutes to calm down - 5.
+If no improvement then pupil is sent to the Head Teacher

-Racism, bullying, fighting or assault: Straight to the Primary Coordinator (Parents will be informed at the Primary Coordinator's discretion)
+Racism, bullying, fighting or assault: Straight to the Head

+(Parents will be informed at the Head teacher's discretion)